jstoxrocky/zksnarks_example/README.md

 She first computes her witness:

-    $ ./target/release/zokrates compute-witness -a 5
+    $ ./target/release/zokrates compute-witness -a 5 3 7

-*(ZoKrates is currently specified so that public arguments are passed following the `-a` flag but private arguments are passed interactively afterwards.
+*(ZoKrates is currently specified so that all arguments are passed following the `-a` flag.
 Again ZoKrates is a WIP and may change in the future)*.
-Alice then passes ZoKrates her private values `3` and `7` after being prompted.
 Zokrates then creates a file called `witness` containing the public and private values making up the witness.
 Alice grab's the publically available `proving.key` file from Charlie and generates her proof.

     $ ./target/release/zokrates generate-proof